City

 🕒 Best time: May-September; lively during MuralFest (usually mid-July).

-♿ Accessibility: Flat city centre and new bazaar area are accessible.
+♿ Accessibility: The flat city centre and new bazaar area are accessible.

 Originally a modest Ottoman settlement, Ferizaj expanded into a town after the arrival of the railway in 1873, becoming a key transport hub.
 It remains a major regional shopping and rail junction.
 The city is known for its iconic landmark of religious coexistence: a Serbian Orthodox Church and a Mosque stand adjacent to each other in the city center.
 Its lively riverfront, central square, and New Bazaar (Pazari i Ri) make it excellent for easy wandering.
 The city also has a burgeoning modern culture, hosting the annual MuralFest, which brings international artists to its streets.